Flying Buffalo: Other products

-The company produced a range of unusual dice, such as a set to determine which toppings to order on pizza, and currently hold the printing rights to the Ace of Aces and Lost Worlds flip book systems.
+The company produced a range of unusual dice such as Runedice, as well as a set to determine which toppings to order on pizza, and currently hold the printing rights to the Ace of Aces and Lost Worlds flip book systems.

+The company also produced a beta version of a video game called Buffalo Tales.

 Awards

 Various Flying Buffalo games have won awards.